Need Help? Give us a call.

 Only apply for a charge card if you’re absolutely certain you can pay your monthly bill on time, all the time, and if you’re self-disciplined about your spending in general.
 Also be aware that cards generally come with an annual fee, and they can be pricey.

-If that all sounds doable to you, you might want to look into the Business Gold Rewards Card from American Express OPEN.
-This charge card features a generous welcome offer (which includes waiving the card’s $175 annual fee for the first year), a substantial rewards program, no foreign transaction fees, and, of course, a flexible spending limit.
+If that all sounds doable to you, you might want to look into the Business Gold Card from American Express Small Business.
+This charge card features a generous welcome offer, a substantial rewards program, no foreign transaction fees, and, of course, a flexible spending limit.

 →TL;DR: To figure out which business credit card to apply for, consider the cards in your credit score range, then the features and perks that can provide you with the financing solutions your small business needs the most.